taskcluster/taskcluster-docs/src/manual/using/actions/spec.md

 The hook is specified in the `hookId` and `hookGroupId` properties.

-The payload of the hook is given by the `hookPayload` property, which is rendered using JSON-e with the context described above.
+The payload of the `triggerHook` method is given by the `hookPayload` property, which is rendered using JSON-e with the context described above.

 Note that the result of rendering `hookPayload` becomes the context for another JSON-e rendering performed by the hooks service.
 Do not confuse the two